dominictrier/py_cur_hotfolder-agent/README.md

   - **Note:** Per-hotfolder config can override global config.
 To enable copying for a specific hotfolder, set `keep_files: true` in its `.config/config.json`.
 - `cleaning`: Cleaning-related options
   - `autoclean`: If true, automatically removes `.DS_Store` files from hotfolders
+- `mtime`: File modification time options
+  - `update_mtime`: If true, after moving/copying a job (file/folder) to OUT, its modification time (mtime) is updated ("touched").
+    - Default: false.
+Enable to avoid 1970-mtime masking issues in OUT folders.
+Cannot change IN files' mtime.
+    - Can be set globally or per-hotfolder.

 ### Per-Hotfolder Config
 Each hotfolder can override any global config value by providing its own `.config/config.json` using the same grouped structure as above.